DomiKamu/OhmerPrems/README.md

-**@ OHMERPREMS MEMBERS:** Packages for each member (containing user-customized plugin for Windows, Mac and Linux, plugin version 1.0.2) **will** are uploaded to respective user areas.
-Also, an email will be sent to each member.
-Final worlds for you: obviously, do not activate/download OhmerPrems Free from your VCV Plugin Library account, to avoid to install the free (limited) version instead of full.
-Enjoy!

 **VCV RACK v1:** OhmerPrems plugin v1.0.2 (for now, QuadPercs module) is available for VCV Rack **v1.x.x** (Windows, Mac and Linux).
 Full version for each OhmerPrems member is also available (please see your mailbox).
-Free version (only) is available for all platforms either from [VCV Plugin Library](https://vcvrack.com/plugins.html#Ohmer) or "Releases" on this GitHub repository (downloads from _lastest release_). **No more maintenance about older 0.6 versions**.
+Free version (only) is available for all platforms either from [VCV Plugin Library](https://vcvrack.com/plugins.html#Ohmer) or "Releases" on this GitHub repository (downloads from _lastest release_).